-"I tell you the truth: Among those born of women there has not risen anyone greater than John the Baptist, yet he who is least in the kingdom of heaven is greater than he...
-And if you are willing to accept it, he is the Elijah who was to come.
-He who has ears, let him hear".
+"Truly, I say to you, among those born of women there has risen no one greater than John the Baptist, yet he who is least in the kingdom of heaven is greater than he ... and if you are willing to accept it, he is the Elijah who is to come.
+He who has ears to hear, let him hear".

-You will have noticed that the learned Jews and the disciples of Jesus were not certain of the nature of John the Baptist and John himself admits that he did not recognize Jesus until God sent down the sign of the dove at the time of baptism.
-So this was a period of thirty years before John recognized Jesus by God's sign.
+You will have noticed that the learned Jews and the disciples of Jesus were not certain of the nature of John the Baptist.
+And John himself admits that he did not recognize Jesus until God sent down the sign of the dove at the time of baptism.
+So there was a period of thirty years before John recognized Jesus by God's sign.
 The miraculous birth was not enough.

-Yet, from his prison, John the Baptist sent two of his disciples to ask Jesus "Are you the one who was to come, or should we expect someone else?"
+Yet, from his prison, John the Baptist sent two of his disciples to ask Jesus, "Are you the one who was to come, or should we expect someone else?"
 Moreover, if we read the prophecy in Isaiah we cannot understand it as a reference either to John or to Jesus.
 It is a general one.
 If it pointed precisely to Jesus, the Jews, Pharisees and disciples would not have had to ask him or doubt him.
 We should bear in mind that the calling in the wilderness is a general character of the prophets of God: it is not a specific reference to John.
 The Christians take Isaiah's prophecy (7:14) in which he predicted that a woman would conceive and deliver a child to refer to Jesus (he does not mention a virgin).
-(The Jews still do not believe that Mary remained virgin at the Conception.)
-Another misinterpretation of prophecies of the Old Testament is Matthew 27:3 FF concerning Judas Iscariot and the thirty pieces of silver, which they identify with Jeremiah the prophet.
-Reading the prophecy, we gather that the wording and interpretation of Jeremiah are Matthew's own, not Jesus'.
+(The Jews still do not believe that Mary remained virgin at the Conception).
+Another misinterpretation of prophecies of the Old Testament is Matthew 27:3-10 concerning Judas Iscariot and the thirty pieces of silver, which they identify with Jeremiah the prophet.
+Reading the prophecy, we gather that the wording and interpretation of Jeremiah are Matthew's own, not Jesus' because the passage in Matthew actually refers to Zechariah 11:12-13 rather than any part of Jeremiah.

-I call upon the reader to open the book of Jeremiah, chapter twelve, verse four, and to read it in line with Matthew and then judge for himself whether the reference is to Judas Iscariot or the rabbis or the betrayal of Jesus.
+I call upon the reader to open the Book of Zechariah to 11:4-14 and to read it in line with Matthew and then judge for himself whether the reference is to Judas Iscariot or the rabbis or the betrayal of Jesus.

 Is it only the similarity in the two passages between the potter's field and the thirty pieces of silver which make it apply to Jesus?